Dalvany/rphonetic/README.md

 * [Refined Soundex](https://en.wikipedia.org/wiki/Soundex)
 * [Soundex](https://en.wikipedia.org/wiki/Soundex)

-Please note that most of these algorithms are design for ASCII and there are usually design for certain use case (eg. english names, ...etc).
+Please note that most of these algorithms are design for ASCII, and they are usually design for certain use case (eg. english names, ...etc).

 ## Benchmarking